Ichaelus/Github-Classifier/Documentation/Documentation.md

 * **ReadmeLength**: Count of characters in readme.
 * **verwendete Sprachen**: Used programming languages (represented as vector with each column representing one language.
 0.5 if language is beeing used, 1.0 if it's the repository's main language).

+#### Dismissed features:
+* **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary api-calls.
+* **Commit count**: Weren't used as we didn't measure any correlation with specific classes.

 #### Possible features for the future
 * **Count of filenames with min.
 Lev-Distanz**: Could be more informative for classes like __HW__ or __DOCS__ than the average Levenshtein distance and might be implemented in the future.
 * **Document vector:**